Kimberly Raun, B.A., M.S.

 Nissi Abraham, B.S, M.S.

 Mrs. Abraham received her B.S. in Botany and a minor in Chemistry and Zoology from Kerala University, India.
 She attended Texas Southern University where she was awarded a B.S in Biology in 2009.
 While she was at TSU she worked as a science tutor and received the best tutor award from the Student Support Program for 2010.
 She also worked as a Biology lab instructor while completing coursework towards a master’s degree in Biology in 2012.
 During her master’s program she worked on a collaborative program with NASA and TSU.
-Once she attained her graduate degree she worked as a Clinical Research Coordinatorin the Houston area.
-She is currently a Biology 1 instructor.
+Once she attained her graduate degree she worked as a Clinical Research Coordinator in the Houston area.
+She has taught General Biology and Anatomy & Physiology at WCJC.

 Diana Frankson, B.S., M.S.